介绍

 A few notes:

-• tflite_detection_boxes indicate the format of the corresponding tensor
+indicate the format of the corresponding tensorthe

-• the ${ANCHORS} variable is replaced by the anchors extracted from the corresponding tensor in the tflite model at conversion time.
-This information is needed by the runtime library to convert the network output to the coordinates of the bounding boxes
+variable is replaced by the anchors extracted from the corresponding tensor in the tflite model at conversion time.
+This information is needed by the runtime library to convert the network output to the coordinates of the bounding boxeswe don’t explicitly specify any delegate, so the model will be compiled for the default delegate; on VS680 this is the NPU.

 重要

-For detailed information on the syntax and options of this metafile, please refer to the Conversion Metafile section in the SyNAP.pdf user manual.
+For detailed information on the syntax and options of this metafile, please refer to the

 Model conversion is performed as before, but with an additional argument to specify the conversion metafile.
 The warning message is now gone, since the unsupported layer has been excluded explicitly: